mennetorelli/Plumberz/README.md

 and allows a consistent interface for transforming, manipulating, and consuming that data.
 The main benefits that Conduit provides are constant memory and deterministic resource usage.

-Since Conduit deals with streams of data, such data flows through a pipeline, which is the main concept of Conduit.
+Since Conduit deals with streams of data, such data flows through a **pipeline**, which is the main concept of Conduit.
-Each component of a pipeline can consume data from upstream, and produce data to send downstream.
+Each component of a pipeline can consume data from **upstream**, and produce data to send **downstream**.
 For instance, this is an example of a Conduit pipeline:

 ```haskell